thatvirtualboy/thatvirtualboy.github.io/_pages/bentocraft.md

 #### About
 Build and share a bento box where your app's features are the main course.

-Crafting a brilliant marketing design should feel delightful, not dreadful.
-With Bento Craft, we've boxed up the complex and served up simplicity.
+Crafting a brilliant marketing design should evoke delight, not dread.
+With Bento|Craft, the complex has been boxed up into simplicity.
 Like arranging delicacies in a bento, organize your mockup elements with ease and style.

+== Highlights ==

-• Pre-made Bento Design - Think outside the box by designing inside ours!
+• Pre-made layouts - Think outside the box by creating inside Bento|Craft!
-• Mini, Mega, and Max - Mockup making that's as easy as picking sushi rolls.
+• Multiple mockups - Design making that's as easy as picking sushi rolls.
-• Share in a Snap - Show off your delicious designs to the world.
+• Share in a snap - Show off your delicious designs to the world.

-Perfect for app developers and other creators, Bento|Craft is designed to be lightweight and effortless.
+Perfect for app developers and other creators, Bento|Craft is designed to be lightweight and delightful.
+With nearly endless design possibilities, your mockups will command attention.
 <br>
 == Features ==
 • Completely free to use
-• 3 Bento styles: Mini, Mega, and Max
+• 4 attention-grabbing layouts: Mini, Mega, Mighty, and Max
 • Auto-add device frames to screenshots
-• Configurable text, images, and symbols
+• Configurable text, images, background and symbols
 • Easy export that can be shared anywhere
 • Supports participating Indie Devs through non-intrusive App Store ads (configurable)
+• Drag & Drop images from anywhere onto your bento
 • And more

 <br>